morales-cervantes/Thermal_Phase_Classification_Dataset/README.md

 ##  Citation
 If you use this dataset, please cite:

-Chávez-Campos, G. M., Vergara-Hernández, H. J., Téllez-Martínez, J. S., Guevara, E., Díaz-Ibarra, M. A.,Morales-Cervantes, A. (2025).
+Morales-Cervantes, A., Chávez-Campos, G. M., Vergara-Hernández, H. J., Téllez-Martínez, J. S., Chávez-Campos, L. U., Rincón-Pineda, M. Y., Guevara, E. (2026).
 Automatic Classification of Thermal Phases During Steel Oxidation via PCA and Infrared Thermography Time Series.

 ##  Authors' Contributions
 Antony Morales-Cervantes led the data collection.
 All authors contributed to data analysis and interpretation.
 All authors approved the final version of the manuscript for publication.